lech/Conq40/README.md

 - Killed all but 2 bots?
 REINFORCEMENTS ARE ON THEIR WAY!
 - Bots respond to objectives from further away, expect resistance.

-## Works in progress
+## Work in progress
-- Bots armed with RPGs should be firing at closer ranges on single players instead of only at groups.
-I'm still trying to figure these settings out and fine-tune them for potential point-blank action.
+- I want bots with RPGs be firing at closer range on single players instead of only into groups.
+I'm still trying to figure out these settings and fine-tune them for closer RPG responses.
+Why?
+Because surprise, you blew up!

 ## Installation

-- Backup your current configuration, vanilla or otherwise.
+- MAKE A BACKUP of your current configuration.
+Vanilla or otherwise.
-- CHANGE THE DEFAULT RCON PASSWORD!
+- DON'T BE STUPID.
+CHANGE THE DEFAULT RCON PASSWORD!
-- Copy and paste the files into their appropriate directories.
+- Copy, paste and edit the files you need into their appropriate directories.

-## Known issues
+## Bugs and other known issues

 - If you're running on a shared host, you may notice stutter and this might not run so well.
 If that happens you may want to scale back the number of bots or opt for a better host.
+Preferably the latter.
+- On map change, loading the next map may throw a ``Host_Error: CL_ReadPreserveEnt: u.m_nNewEntity == MAX_EDICTS || u.m_nNewEntity < 0`` error on the client if the server hosted on Windows dedicated server (not fully tested under *nix yet).
+Not quite sure what's causing this, but reconnecting to the server works.